Churnet Valley Dog Training

 Eight week courses of one hour a week

-Saturday the 5th of November TBC - 9am beginner dog, 10am KCGCDS, 11.15am KCGCDS and actively class.
+Saturday the 18th of March 2017 TBC - 9am beginner dog, 10am KCGCDS, 11.15am KCGCDS and actively class.
+At Onecote Village Hall.

-Wednesday the 16th of Novenber, 6 pm Puppy class for young puppies, 7 pm KCGCDS.
+Wednesday the 22nd of March, 6 pm Puppy class for young puppies, 7 pm progressing adult dogs and progressing puppies.
+8 pm Adult dogs.
+At Kingsley Village Hall.

 One to one's are available at various times to suit.

-'New venue" Kingsley Village Hall, nosework class on the 29th of November, 7-9 pm £12 for the session.
-Contact me for more details.
+'New venue" Kingsley Village Hall, nosework and clicker training class 7-9 pm £12 for the session in advance please. £15 pay on the night but check for availability first.

 Behavioral consultations and one to one training at a time and location to suit.